Oddsmakers Determine the Most Likely Top 5 NFL Draft Picks

 Calvin Ridley‘s draft position is listed at 19.5, but with heavy juice on the under, it seems oddsmakers don’t think he’ll fall past, or even to, Dallas at 19.
 Ridley is the favorite to be the first wide receiver selected, and that under juice is an indication that oddsmakers see him getting snatched by a team like the Ravens at 16, which would leave the Cowboys with D.J.
 Moore to fill the Dez Bryant void.

 Maybe the most intriguing player in this year’s draft, Lamar Jackson has created some uncertainty among oddsmakers, with draft positions ranging from 16.5 to 18.5.
-Mel Kiper has him going 15th to Arizona, but Bookmaker has heavily juiced up the over, so they don’t seem to be buying that possibility.
+Mel Kiper has him going 15th to Arizona, but the over is heavily juiced up, so they don’t seem to be buying that possibility.

 Interestingly, the teams listed from 18 to 21 all have a solid quarterback option in place, so perhaps oddsmakers see Jackson landing in Buffalo at 22.
 The Bills did just acquire AJ McCarron however, which would leave Jackson on the board until the 23rd pick, and, oh boy …